-- Mentor court-involved youth with After School Kids (ASK) Program
+- Tutor and mentor court-involved youth with After School Kids (ASK) Program

-- Serve the homeless community with the HOME Program
+- Serve persons experiencing homelessness with the HOME Program

-- Support the CSJ’s work and join the CSJ Front Desk Administrator and Van Assistant teams
+- Support the CSJ’s work and join the CSJ Center Operations Interns, CSJ Evening Programs Driver, and CSJ Van Assistant teams

 - Summer Housing Resources